Multi-factor authentication with Duo

 - To authenticate with Duo MFA, the user must log in with a username that matches their username in Duo.
 You can achieve this manually or by using directory synchronization between Duo and your SSO identity provider.

-- For each combination of user and repository where MFA will be required, your repository configuration in Cyral must contain an identity map with a restrict-access condition requiring Duo integration.
+- For each combination of user and repository where MFA will be required, your repository configuration in Cyral must contain an access rule with a restrict-access condition requiring Duo integration.

 - Each MFA-authenticated data user must have a mobile authenticator app from Duo Security: